maxhbr/LDBcollector/md/PHP-3.01.md

                         "PHP-3.01"
                     ],
                     "__impliedId": "PHP-3.01",
-                    "__impliedJudgement": [
+                    "__impliedComments": [
                         [
                             "Scancode",
-                            {
-                                "tag": "NeutralJudgement",
+                            [
-                                "contents": "Per SPDX.org, the PHP License v3.01 is essentially the same as v3.0, with\nthe exceoption of a couple word differences and updated url in section 6.\nv3.01 came into use with PHP version 4 and onward.\n"
+                                "Per SPDX.org, the PHP License v3.01 is essentially the same as v3.0, with\nthe exceoption of a couple word differences and updated url in section 6.\nv3.01 came into use with PHP version 4 and onward.\n"
-                            }
+                            ]
                         ]
                     ],
                     "__impliedCopyleft": [